 The salad dressing makes 1 ½ cups’ worth of salad dressing.

-- Serve immediately.
+Once the dressing has been added to the salad, serve immediately.
 (Salad doesn’t keep well once you have added the salad dressing).

 If you won’t be eating the salad right away, don’t add the salad dressing to the salad.
 You can put the toppings on and store it in the fridge and then add the salad dressing once served.
 Or you can store the toppings in separate containers in the fridge and assemble the salad prior to serving.